virtualidentityag/gulp-frontend-boilerplate/README.md

 There are two different Gulp Tasks: 'test' for using an external Selenium server and 'test:dev' to start the test on a local selenium.
 The npm packages for 'test:local' are not included in the package.json, so you need to install them manually.

 **Travis CI** Testing is used for automated boilerplate testing.
 It uses Mocha/Chai and checks the build process and compares the generated static files with there fixtures.
 To run the tests locally execute `mocha test/travis/build.js` from terminal.
+Install mocha globally.

 ###gulp test